dralmadani/DataViz-Project/README.md

  1- Rank
 <br> 2- City
 <br> 3- State
-<br> 4- usps : the Abbreviation for state
+<br> 4- usps: the Abbreviation for state
-<br> 5- pop2020 : the population in 2020
+<br> 5- pop2020: the population in 2020
-<br> 6- pop2010 : the population in 2010
+<br> 6- pop2010: the population in 2010
-<br> 7- change : the percentage between 2020 and 2010
+<br> 7- change: the percentage between 2020 and 2010
-<br> 8- density: the density in each city (Km sqe)
+<br> 8- density: the density in each city (Km square)
-<br> 9- aland : the area for each city (Km sqe)
+<br> 9- aland: the area for each city (Km square)